musonza/aws-terraform-by-example-guide/docs/guide/4-chatbot-creation.md

 Run `terraform apply` to re-create the resources.

-Amazon Lex provides us with a Test Bot window to test our changes easily.
-However, if you navigate to the bot in the console you will notice that the input for Test Bot window is disabled.
-This is because Lex bot needs to be build before we can test.
+Amazon Lex provides a Test Bot window to test our changes quickly.
+However, if you navigate to the bot in the console, you will notice that the input for the Test Bot window is disabled because Lex bot needs to be built before we can test.

 ![Test Bot window disabled](../images/lex_test_disabled.png)

-In our case, we don't want to keep manually building the bot each time we apply changes using Terraform.
-To automatically build the bot we need to update `lex.tf` as follows.
+In our case, we don't want to keep manually building the bot when we apply Terraform changes.
+To automatically build the bot, we need to update `lex.tf` as follows.

 ```hcl
 // Create our lex bot